AbediMostafa/Instagram-api-dm-sender/docs/benchmarks/db_load_benchmark/db_benchmark.md

 - CPU‌ usage

 ## PGBouncer vs Playhouse
-Playhouse was really better than PGBouncer(with the same logic told in the top of the doc only with `200,000 records`)
+Playhouse was slightly better than PGBouncer(with the same logic told in the top of the doc only with `200,000 records`) and both were significantly efficient than non-pooled connection

 ### PGBouncer
 ```